What is Performance Appraisal❓

 1. Clear Objectives

 Employee performance appraisals should have a clear goal.
-There must be a predefined set of factors to evaluate employees based on their skill sets.
-It must be clear what the managers aim to get out of these appraisals.
+There must be a predefined set of factors to evaluate employees based on their skill sets Which obviously must be clear what the managers aim to get out of these appraisals.

 2. Well Defined Performance Criteria